Accessibility

 We are proud to report that we are continuing to make meaningful progress in our ongoing commitment to enhance accessibility in products, services, employment practices, built environment, information and communications technologies (ICT), procurement and communications other than ICT.

-Our next Progress Report will be released on or before June 1, 2025.
+Our next Accessibility Plan will be released on or before June 1, 2026.

 8. Appendices